Unidata/cloudcontrol/GettingStarted.md

 #### 2. <a href="https://github.com/Unidata/cloudcontrol">Download</a> Cloud Control source code from GitHub.

 #### 3. Modify <code>applications.properties</code>
-Find the <code>src/main/webapp/WEB-INF/classes/applications.properties</code> file and make any modifications to the  <code>servletcontainer.home</code> and <code>cloudcontrol.home</code> values as needed.
+Find the <code>src/main/webapp/WEB-INF/classes/applications.properties</code> file and make any modifications to the <code>cloudcontrol.home</code> as needed.

-By default, Cloud Control is configured to place <code>cloudcontrol.home</code> in the servlet container home directory.
+A good idea is to place <code>cloudcontrol.home</code> in the default servlet container home directory.
 (This directory needs to survive any upgrades to the WAR file, so be mindful of where it resides.)

 #### 4. Modify <code>messages.properties</code>
 Find the <code>src/main/webapp/WEB-INF/classes/messages.properties</code> file and make any modifications to the  <code>global.title</code> and <code>help.message</code> values as needed.
 This will customize the main title on the website and the help message displayed during errors.